IN VITRO EFFICACY TESTS

 EVALUATION OF THE INHIBITION OF HYALURONIDASE

-Aim of the test is to evaluate the ability of the test sample to protect cell cultures against the damage induced by the activation of MMP-1.
+The purpose of the tests is to evaluate the ability of the sample under examination to protect cell cultures from stress caused by the activation of MMP-1.

 IN VITRO EVALUATION OF LIPOREDUCING ACTIVITY

-Aim of the test is to determine the liporeducing activity of a cosmetic sample both by volumetric assessment of adipocytes (morphological analysis) and by measuring the variation of accumulation of triglycerides by the adipocytes.
+The purpose of the test is to determine the liporeductive activity of a sample both through volumetric assessment of adipocytes (morphological analysis) and by measuring the variation in triglyceride accumulation in adipocytes.

 IN VITRO EVALUATION OF VOLUMIZING ACTIVITY

-Aim of the test is to determine the volumizing activity of a cosmetic sample both by volumetric assessment of adipocytes (morphological analysis) and by measuring the variation of accumulation of triglycerides by the adipocytes.
+The purpose of the test is to determine the volumizing activity of a sample both through volumetric assessment and by measuring the variation in triglyceride accumulation in adipocytes.

-The test is performed on cell cultures of the mucosa and/or on reconstructed human mucosa models to evaluate the mucoadhesive in vitro of the tested sample .
-Mucoadhesiveness is determined by assessing the percentage of inhibition of lectin-glycoprotein binding in mucosal cells and/or on human mucosa models reconstructed in vitro.
+The test is performed on cell cultures of the mucosa or on reconstructed human mucosal models to evaluate the in vitro mucoadhesiveness of the tested sample.
+Mucoadhesiveness is determined by assessing the percentage of inhibition of the lectin-glycoprotein binding in mucosal cells or on reconstructed human mucosal models in vitro.

-ABSORPTION TEST ON HUMAN RECONSTRUCTED TISSUES AND ASSESSMENT OF THE EFFICIENCY OF SPECIFIC MARKER AFTER ABSORPTION
+ABSORPTION TEST AND ASSESSMENT OF THE EFFICACY OF SPECIFIC MARKERS

-Aim of the test is to evaluate, in vitro, the absorption of specific markers, contained in a sample, through reconstructed human tissues and, if necessary, to verify the maintenance of the specific efficacy of the markers after absorption by in vitro efficacy tests on cell cultures.
+The purpose of the test is to evaluate, in vitro, the absorption of specific markers contained in a sample through reconstructed human tissues and, if necessary, to verify the maintenance of the specific efficacy of the markers after absorption through in vitro efficacy testing on cell cultures.

-ABSORPTION TEST THROUGH A CELLULAR MONOSTRATE OF INTESTINAL CELLS (Caco2) AND ASSESSMENT OF THE EFFICIENCY OF SPECIFIC MARKER AFTER ABSORPTION
+ABSORPTION TEST CELLULAR MONOSTRATE OF INTESTINAL CELLS AND ASSESSMENT OF THE EFFICACY OF SPECIFIC MARKERS

-Aim of the test is to evaluate, in vitro, the absorption of specific markers, contained in a sample, through a monolayer of intestinal cells (Caco-2) and, possibly, to verify the maintenance of the efficacy of the markers themselves after absorption by means of tests in vitro of efficacy on cell cultures.
+The purpose of the test is to evaluate, in vitro, the absorption of specific markers contained in a sample through a monolayer of intestinal cells (Caco-2) and, if necessary, to verify the maintenance of the markers' efficacy after absorption through in vitro efficacy testing on cell cultures.

 EVALUATION OF THE PERCUTANEOUS ABSORPTION (OECD 428)